BBC Symphony Orchestra: 1960s to 1980s

 In 1959, the BBC appointed William Glock as controller of music for the BBC.
 During Glock's tenure, the profile and fortunes of the BBC SO began to rise.
 Glock engaged Antal Doráti as the orchestra's principal conductor.
 Heyworth judged that Doráti raised standards of playing and brought new vigour to the programmes in his four years in charge (1962–1966).
 Doráti was convinced that the orchestra was stultified by concentrating on studio broadcasts, as it did except during the Proms season.
 He strove to free players from "slavery to the microphone", and Glock promoted a regular series of concerts at the Festival Hall.
 The music critic Tom Sutcliffe later wrote that Doráti and his successors, Colin Davis (1967–71), Pierre Boulez (1971–75) and Gennady Rozhdestvensky (1978–81) had been partly successful in improving playing standards, but had not brought the orchestra up to its original level of distinction.

 By 1962, Glock had persuaded the BBC management to increase the orchestra's budget to allow for joint principals in the string sections, to attract top musicians who could play in the BBC SO without having to give up their solo or chamber careers.
-The following season, he was able to engage joint principals for the wind section, including as Jack Brymer and Terence MacDonagh, formerly members of Beecham's celebrated "Royal Family" in the RPO.
+The following season, he was able to engage joint principals for the wind section, including Jack Brymer and Terence MacDonagh, formerly members of Beecham's celebrated "Royal Family" in the RPO.
 The problem remained that recruiting rank-and-file string players was difficult: although the BBC offered secure employment and a pension, it did not pay as well as its London rivals.
 After 1964, the BBC SO was the only one of the five London symphony orchestras that was not self-governed, and some musicians felt that the BBC SO's constitution as a body of salaried employees, with no say in the management or repertory of the orchestra, attracted an unadventurous type of player.
 A former member of the BBC SO said in 1979, I felt I was getting too secure ... [in] the BBC Symphony you can be a poor player, but if you're on time and never moan at the conductor … you'll have no trouble...
 I think the BBC Symphony lost some good young players because the management got their priorities wrong.